stevenjc/SwaggerHub-Migration-Utility/README.md

 # SwaggerHub-Installation-Migration-Utility

-SwaggerHub-Installation-Migration-Utility is a migration utility for current SwaggerHub SAAS users to move their API Specs and domains from the SmartBear Hosted SwaggerHub to an On-Premise SwaggerHub.
+SwaggerHub-Installation-Migration-Utility is a migration utility for current SwaggerHub users to move their API Specs and domains to another SwaggerHub Organization.

-It may have extensibility for moving between two SAAS Orgs or two OnPrem installations but this isn't currently tested.
+The other organization can be in a different installation of SwaggerHub.
+So you can migrate from SmartBears cloud hosted to OnPrem or between OnPrem installations.

 ## Important Note